What Is The Chameleon Effect And Is It Real?

 The chameleon effect is not a strategic facsimile of a person's gestures and facial expressions.
 It's more natural.
 It's a tendency we all have to imitate someone else's voice and physical gestures to create a bond of intimacy and friendship.
 This can be done either consciously or subconsciously.

-Professor Chartrand and Professor Bargh published a study in the Journal of Personality and Social Psychology, where they met with 72 college-aged test subjects.
+The study linked above was done by two researchers, TL Chartrand and JA Bargh, where they met with 72 college-aged test subjects.
 Half of the subjects interacted with a neutral interviewer; the other half interacted with an interviewer who tried to mimic their natural posture and gestures.
 The students that met with the "mimicking" interviewer reported better interactions and described those interviewers as more likable.
 This proved that mimicking can be used as an effective strategy to gain trust and build relationships.

-The types of mimicking used in the study and in our daily lives, focus on many different types of mimicking.
+The study and our daily lives contain many different types of mimicking.
 One of these is mirrored body language.
-Also included in the list of mimicry behaviors according to Chartrand and Bargh's studies, were posturing, mannerisms, facial expressions, and vocal tones, such as pitch, power, and pace.
+Also included in the list of mimicry behaviors according to Chartrand and Bargh's studies were posturing, mannerisms, facial expressions, and vocal tones, such as pitch, power, and pace.
 Verbal mirroring can also be an effective way of communicating and conveying friendliness- not only in mimicking the emotion but even in mirroring back the words and type of language the other person is using.
-For example, if the other person were using specific words like "embarrassed" or "anxious", you would also use those words, showing that you're listening and feeling what they feel.
+For example, if the other person were using specific words such as "embarrassed" or "anxious," you would also use those words, showing that you're listening and feeling what they feel.
 You may even notice that when you assume the posture of someone or talk in a tone of voice like theirs, they seem to respond better to you.
 They may now see you as someone who understands them and sees the world in a similar way.

-Perhaps a better understanding of the chameleon, the reptile, will help to illustrate the quality of naturalness.
+Perhaps a better understanding of the chameleon (as in the reptile) will help to illustrate the quality of naturalness.
 The chameleon changes its skin coloration, as well as the pattern, to various combinations.
 The most superficial layer contains pigments while the underlayer contains what are called guanine crystals.
 These two elements work together to create camouflage, which is a defense mechanism against predators.
 That isn't the only reason these lizards change color.
-They also do so for social signaling, as well as to react to temperature changes.
+They also do so for social signaling as well as to react to temperature changes.
 The color change indicates the chameleon's physiological condition and intentions to other chameleons.
 Darker colors indicate cooperation and brighter colors indicate aggression.